google-deepmind/open_spiel/docs/install.md

 If you plan to only use the Python API, then the easiest way to install OpenSpiel is to use pip.
-As only source distribution is currently supported, CMake, Clang and Python 3 development files are requires to build the Python extension.
+As only source distribution is currently supported, CMake, Clang and Python 3 development files are required to build the Python extension.

 E.g. on Ubuntu or Debian: